Module atsamd_hal::clock::v2

 The following sections will review the various type-level programming

-techniques used to enforce this principle in the clock
+techniques used to enforce this principle in the clock module.

 Clock state machines